 Note: the Writing Center does not edit or proofread student work for students.

 Introduce your students to the Writing Center

-To arrange a brief 5-10 minute information session about the Writing Center in one of your on-campus classes, email the Director: email@example.com
+To arrange a brief 5-10 minute information session about the Writing Center in one of your on-campus classes, email director Molly Petty, assistant professor of English, at email@example.com.

 Requiring vs Recommending the Writing Center

 Please encourage all students to visit the Writing Center webpage to learn about how best to use our services.